wavemaker/docs/learn/on-premise/wme-setup-using-cw.md

     <br/><br/>
     [![](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)](/learn/assets/wme-setup/wme-portal-setup/domain-setup.png)

 - Create an admin user for WaveMaker launchpad access by providing an email address and password.
-These credentials are used to access launchpad and do admistration of WME setup like adding users, setting up vcs, adding capacity etc.
+These credentials are used to access launchpad and do adminstration of WME setup like adding users, setting up vcs, adding capacity etc.
 - Password must contain 8-20 characters, with at least one lower case alphabet, one upper case alphabet, one digit and a special character (underscore(_), at(@), dot(.))

     <br/><br/>